Combinatron/Specification/README.md

 ## Todos

+### Proofs

+There are several properties that I claim in the above specification without any sort of proof.
+My claim appeals to intuition mostly, which is not enough in the long run.
+I need to formulate the desired properties and proofs.

 ### Major Additions

 There are still a couple additions that need to be worked in to the formal